simon-brooke/mw-engine/README.md

 but please don't be mean to my poor little server.
 If you want to run big maps or complex rule-sets, please run it on your own machines.

+### Version compatibility

+There are substantial changes in how rule functions are evaluated between 0.1.x versions of MicroWorld libraries and 0.3.x versions.
+In particular, in 0.3.x metadata is held on rule functions which is essential to the functioning of the engine.
+Consequently, you cannot mix 0.1.x and 0.3.x libraries: it will not work.

 ## Usage

 Primary entry points are make-world and run-world, both in mw-engine.core.
 See